The Optimum Vacation

 It’s pretty safe to say that travel’s going to look very different for quite a while, once we all get back on the go again following extensive stay-at-home orders and quarantines.
 If you’re itching to get back to exploring, though, you’re likely already looking ahead to future vacations, planning and plotting your next big trip.
 But how will that trip be different from vacations of the past, and what factors should you consider as you do all that planning?

 It’s a question many frequent travelers, travel publications and travel brands are all asking: What does the optimum future vacation look like?
-What are traveler priorities going to be in late 2020 and into 2021?
+What are traveler priorities going to be late 2020 and beyond?

 Research and our experience as a luxury travel provider both point to several key things travelers are going to be looking for when vacationing post-coronavirus, and these are all things you should be considering as well — not only for your safety, but for your peace of mind and overall enjoyment of your next trip.